 Lack of a nutritious diet can also lead to the discoloring of a turtle’s shell.
-So, you need to feed him a quality feed that is rich in nutrients turtles need like vitamin A, calcium, and protein.
+So, you need to feed him quality feed that is rich in nutrients turtles need like vitamin A, calcium, and protein.

 Commercial pellet food is one of the best foods that you can give your turtle.
-These food are made specifically with turtle’s dietary needs in mind.
+These food are made specifically with the turtle’s dietary needs in mind.
 Also, they do not crumble quickly, making them a good option for aquatic turtles who only eat underwater.
 Research has shown that 25% of a turtle’s diet should contain pellets.
 You should be able to find them in your local pet market.

 Protein Is A Must For Turtles

 Protein is the only macronutrient that a turtle isn’t able to store in his body.
 So, a daily intake of protein is necessary for a turtle to be healthy.
-Feed him fish, insects, and worms, which will provide your turtle a fair amount of calcium they need.
+Feed him fish, insects, and worms, which will provide your turtle with a fair amount of calcium they need.

 This also helps in making your turtle’s shell sturdier.